Connected Living: Of robot vacuum cleaners and personal kitchen assistants

 Reading time: 7 minutes

 A robot that cleans your apartment on command?
-A “digital elf” that helps you bake?
+A personal kitchen assistant that helps you bake?
 Bosch gives you a personal approach to the internet of things.

 A new age of technology is dawning for household appliances.
 Refrigerators are connected to the internet, smartphones communicate with cars, and you can regulate the central heating without leaving the sofa just by picking up your tablet.
 The internet of things (IoT) has become part of our everyday lives – along with a rising demand for sustainable, healthy, and individualized lifestyles.

 But in order to be partners in this new way of life, household appliances need to become personalized and adapt to individual lifestyles.
 Digital assistants and robots are gradually giving the IoT a face as they provide new services and more direct means of operation.
 They are offering greater convenience, and more free time for people to enjoy their lives.

 “Mykie is a smart companion that makes household chores easy, and also entertains and inspires.”